iostpa/is-a-dev-docs/src/guides/github-pages.md

 - Check the **Enforce HTTPS** checkbox below the custom domain input.
 - Wait some time and your site should be live!

-## Verify your is-a.dev Domain with GitHub Pages
+## Verifying your is-a.dev Domain with GitHub Pages

 ### Get your verification string